 When false confidence is mistaken for competence, safety is compromised

 Many students finish basic firearms training with only a superficial grasp of shooting.
-Instructors routinely employ passive learning techniques that prioritize a lot of theoretical knowledge delivered via lecture, PowerPoints and training aids.
-Very little time is devoted to shooting.
+Instructors routinely employ passive learning techniques that prioritize a lot of theoretical knowledge delivered via lecture, videos, PowerPoints and training aids.
+Very little time is devoted to live fire shooting on the range.
 And no meaningful standards are applied or tested.
-This “surface learning” often leads to false confidence.
+This results in “surface learning” and often leads to false confidence.

 False confidence arises when the brain confuses the process of passively listening and receiving information with the ability to actively call on and apply information.
 False confidence limits development, doesn’t hold up under pressure and, in fact, compromises safety.